anchovydev/anchovydev.github.io/about.md

 # about

+## hi, this is my website!

+i'm anchovy, and this is my (horrible) website i created. to view the source code, click [here](https://github.com/anchovydev/anchovydev.github.io).

+## what am i using this for?

-this is a website
+nothing much, really. this is just a random website i update when i remember to.

-made by myself

-that's why it's bad
+## why so formal?

+this is my only semi-formal page because it's linked to my github repository.

+## alright bye

+\- anchovy